sunsetdk/node-red-contrib-wmbus-client/README.md

 ```

 _CurrentValue_ is the instant value which can be read from the meter display.
-_MonthValue_ is the meter reading at the beginning of the month.
+MonthStartValue is the meter reading at the beginning of the month.
 _MeterDry_ is set if the meter is currently with out water.
 _ReverseFlow_ is set if the water is flowing the wrong way.
 _Burst_ is set if the flow is very high for a relative short time.